-Making a diagnosis of bilateral leg cellulitis is a pet peeve of mine.
-It is a tried and true method used to punt the patient to someone else.
-I see it far too often, especially when the patient is 400 pounds after gastric bypass and has pitting edema up to their thighs.
+Making a diagnosis of bilateral leg cellulitis is a tried and true method used to punt the patient to someone else.
+Usually the patient is 400 or more pounds after gastric bypass and has pitting edema up to their thighs.
 They do not need to be admitted for IV antibiotics.
 In the absence of renal, cardio or pulmonary pathology or decompensation, to admit a patient for swollen legs is simply expensive.
 Hospitals are not magic buildings.
 Bilateral leg swelling can be treated with diuretics and support hose as an outpatient and followed through time.

 What are the causes of this misdiagnosis?
 Most commonly, chronic stasis dermatitis is the answer.
-This is a chronic brownish to reddish discoloration of the skin due to chronic swelling and can mimic (but not really) cellulitis in both legs at the same time.
-As a hospitalist, I see this commonly associated with chronic heart failure (right and left side), chronic venous stasis due to insufficient venous valves in the legs, cor pulmonale with elevated right sided heart pressures due to morbid obesity.
-I also see chronically swollen legs as a consequence of smoker's lung, better known as COPD and emphysema.
+This is a chronic brownish to reddish discoloration of the skin due to chronic swelling and can mimic (but not really) cellulitis in both legs at the same time, commonly associated with chronic heart failure (right and left side), chronic venous stasis due to insufficient venous valves in the legs, cor pulmonale with elevated right sided heart pressures due to morbid obesity.
+Chronically swollen legs can also be a consequence of smoker's lung, better known as COPD and emphysema.
 Patients who have been chronically ill and debilitated may have critically low albumin levels.
 This allows fluid to diffuse into tissues and patients often complain of bilateral swelling in their legs.
 This edema can cause the intense red discoloration on the shins, without sharp lines of demarcation, that is the hallmark of non infectious leg edema.
 Eating lots of protein won't help the situation short term.
 This issue can take many months to resolve.

 In addition, chronic lymphedema can be confused with bilateral cellulitis.
-This is most often the case for physicians with poor physical exam skills.
 Patients can develop very large extremities with lymphedema.
 For those with little medical experience, seeing a case of unilateral or bilateral lymphedema can be shocking.
 Patients struggle with their diagnosis.
-Crappy doctors tell them they are infected.
+Easy out doctors tell them they are infected.
 Great.
 We just gave our depressed patient with obese legs a heart attack thinking about the possibility of losing their legs to infection.
 Lastly, deep venous thrombosis (DVT) of the legs can be confused with bilateral "cellulitis".
 Many doctors are hard wired not to miss DVT and pulmonary embolism.
-I think we order too many Doppler exams looking for clot.
-However, I feel if the diagnosis is being considered, testing is reasonable given the significant change in management if clot burden is discovered.
+If the diagnosis is being considered, testing is reasonable given the significant change in management if clot burden is discovered.

-As a hospitalist, considering alternatives to a diagnosis of bacterial cellulitis in both legs simultaneously is our duty .
+Considering alternatives to a diagnosis of bacterial cellulitis in both legs simultaneously is paramount to making the correct diagnosis.
 The diagnosis is possible, but not nearly as common as some physicians want it to be.
 Most of the time, there is no reason a patient needs to be seeing a wound care surgeon to put aloe vera on their legs twice a week.
-It's fraud in my book.
-These patients are convinced they have infection because everyone they see says they do to out of ignorance or as a way to pass them on to another medical team.
+These patients are convinced they have infection because everyone they see says they do out of ignorance or as a way to pass them on to another medical team.
 The problem here is swollen legs full of fluid from being overweight.
 Treatment is to pee the fluid out and avoid the traps that got them there.
 They must avoid salt and lose 200 pounds.
 There is no other way.
 This plan does not require hospitalization.
 They don't need to be started on IV antibiotics.
-On principle alone, I would discharge from the ER.
 Manage the swollen legs out of the hospital.
 It is not a hospitalization criteria.
 Nor does it require a whole team of health care professionals.
 And it's not cellulitis.
 Seriously.
 Make sure to check out all my original medical humor ecards.

 Some of this post is for entertainment purposes only and likely contains humor only understood by those in a healthcare profession.
 Read at your own risk.